ArduPilot/ardupilot_wiki/plane/source/docs/tuning-quickstart.rst

    A simple configuration can just specify a P term (I and D is zero and ``INT_MAX`` is not used when I is zero) in firmware versions before 4.1.
 And FF/P term with I=FF for firmware versions 4.1 and later, with D=0.

-Refer to :ref:`Manual Roll, Pitch and Yaw Controller Tuning Guide <new-roll-pitch-controller-tuning>` or :ref:`here for firmaware versions before 4.1 <roll-pitch-controller-tuning>`. for more information
+Refer to :ref:`Manual Roll, Pitch and Yaw Controller Tuning Guide <new-roll-and-pitch-tuning>` or :ref:`here for firmaware versions before 4.1 <roll-pitch-controller-tuning>`. for more information